The commutative algebra of congruence ideals and applications to number theory: Number theoretic applications.

-\begin{proof}[Sketch of proof of Theorem \ref{thm:cotangent}] One can prove the first equality using the Poitou-Tate sequence; see \cite[Lemma 2.1]{Diamond/Flach/Guo:2004}.
-We sketch a different argument using patching, which applies to both parts.
+One can prove the formula for $\fitt_\mco \Phi_\lambda(R)$ using Poitou-Tate sequence; see \cite[Lemma 2.1]{Diamond/Flach/Guo:2004}.
+We sketch a different argument using patching, in particular Corollary \ref{cor:patching-output}.
+This allows us to give a unified argument proving the formulas that pertain to congruence ideals and Fitting ideals of cotangent spaces.
 The Jacobi-Zariski exact sequence associated to $R_\infty\to R\to \mco$ reads

-The exactness on the left follows from $R_{\fp_\lambda}=K$.
+The exactness on the left follows from $R_{\fp}=E$.
 From this we get: